bcaffo/regmodsbook/manuscript/01_introduction.md

 them to answer all sorts of questions.
 Consider three of the most common tasks for regression models:

-1. **Prediction** Eg: to use the parent's heights to predict children's heights.
+1. **Prediction** e.g.: to use the parent's heights to predict children's heights.
-2. **Modeling** Eg: to try to find a parsimonious, easily described mean relationship between parental and child heights.
+2. **Modeling** e.g.: to try to find a parsimonious, easily described mean relationship between parental and child heights.
-3. **Covariation** Eg: to investigate the variation in child heights that appears unrelated to parental heights (residual variation) and to quantify what impact genotype information has beyond parental height in explaining child height.
+3. **Covariation** e.g.: to investigate the variation in child heights that appears unrelated to parental heights (residual variation) and to quantify what impact genotype information has beyond parental height in explaining child height.

 An important aspect, especially in questions 2 and 3 is assessing